DnDGMod/DnDGMod/README.md

  * Honorary Alpha Tester: HuyTheKiller

 ### Special Thanks To...
- * Purple Moss Collectors, the talented people at Yogscast Games, and everyone else who worked hard to make *Dungeons & Degenerate Gamblers*!
+ * Purple Moss Collectors, the talented people at Yogscast Games, and everyone else who worked hard to make *Dungeons & Degenerate Gamblers* a reality!